chrisaga/hk-pandoc-filters/README.md

 My main use case is to process Markdown files with [Pandoc][] to produce HTML and PDF documents with similar rendering.
 Plain Pandoc renders some document features in html not in pdf (or the other way around).
 I try to make HTML and PDF rendering the most looking alike possible.

 Those filters can be used to process source file from multiple different formats .
-They are ineffective if output format is other than HTML, PDF, or LaTeX
+They are not tested for output formats other than HTML, PDF, or LaTeX.

 List of filters